myslide/MIDIHost4RaspberryPi/Readme.md

 https://youtu.be/RbdNczYovHQ
 #### The Hardware
 You can realize a MIDI Interface in many variants.
 I used the TTL Latch 74LS125, as one gate is required for the ONOffShim too.
 "MIDISchaltplan-Project.pdf" shows the schematic.
+The schema and PCB is designed in DesignSpark.
+I could not find a way to publish it without explicit part library path informations.
+So only the pdf output is published here.

 Feel free to realize and customize all the electronic stuff to your needs and skills!